KoljaWindeler/ics/README.md

 The easiest way to add this to your Homeassistant installation is using [HACS].

 It's recommended to restart Homeassistent directly after the installation without any change to the Configuration.
 Homeassistent will install the dependencies during the next reboot.
-Afterthat you can add and check the configuration without error messages.
+After that you can add and check the configuration without error messages.
 This is nothing special to this Integration but the same for all custom components.

 ### Manual